tabularaza27/climatechange_ai/_posts/2021-12-12-building-hvac-control.md

 ---
 layout: post
 title: "Learning to Control Buildings Like an Engineer"
-subtitle: "A new approach to energy-efficient HVAC control infuses deep reinforcement learning with guidance from physics."
+subtitle: "A new approach to energy-efficient HVAC control infuses deep learning with guidance from physics."
 image: "/images/blog/skyscraper-cxn-clouds.jpg"
 image_attribution: Aleksandar Pasaric
 authors: jan